-At Merton we believe that reading is the most important skill and therefore we actively promote reading for pleasure as a focus in our daily teaching.
+We believe that 'reading is the most important skill' and therefore we actively promote reading for pleasure as a focus in our daily teaching including reading for information.
 Creating a culture of reading is a vital tool in ensuring our children are given the best life chances.
 Inspiring passion in our readers will ensure that their love of reading will extend far beyond the classroom and allow them to build on their skills independently through a real curiosity and thirst for knowledge.

 The culture of reading begins in Year R where children are immersed in stories, poems, rhymes and songs.
 Picture books are introduced and explored developing their imagination, vocabulary and communication skills.
 Children are given ownership of their reading experiences with access to inviting reading areas and daily votes to choose the book of the day.

-Reading skills are taught through daily phonics lessons which teach decoding and spelling systematically from Year R through to Year 2.
+Reading skills are taught through daily Phonics and Guided Reading lessons which teach decoding and comprehension skills systematically from Year R to Year 2.

 Motivation to write is key to children’s writing development.
-At Merton Infant School, new topics are introduced with an exciting launch, message or discovery which then provides the children with a challenge or key questions.
-New writing tasks also have their own hooks to ensure children are aware of the real purpose and audience for their work.
-Topics across the school have been planned with children’s interests in mind and are regularly reviewed to make sure they stay current and relevant.
+Our topics are introduced with an exciting launch, message or discovery which then provides the children with a challenge or key question.
+Our writing tasks also have their own hooks to ensure children are aware of the real purpose and audience for their work.
+Topics across the school have been planned with children’s interests in mind and are regularly reviewed to make sure they are current and relevant.

-At Merton Infant School, we have a progressive spelling scheme following the requirements of the National Curriculum but also lining up with our phonics scheme.
-This allows children to practise and apply their learning.
-Spelling are sent home each week as well as practised in school ready for the weekly spellings teste to ensure children secure their spelling skills and the expectation is that they are then able to apply the rules in all aspects of writing.
+We have a progressive spelling scheme following the requirements of the National Curriculum Common Exception Word (CEW) lists including blending words from our Phonics scheme.
+Spellings are sent home each week, and practised in school daily, ready for the weekly spelling test on Fridays, to ensure children secure their spelling skills.
+The expectation is that they are then able to apply the rules in all aspects of writing.
 Children can also practise their spellings by logging into Spelling Shed.

 Letter formation is taught using the cursive style and is introduced at the same time as the letter sounds.

-KS1 introduces handwriting books where children consolidate single letter formation following a progression through the letter families and then move on to joining their handwriting.
+KS1 introduces handwriting books where children consolidate single letter formation following a progression through the letter families and then progress to joining their handwriting.
 This is taught first in isolation and then embedded in words to add context.

 Vocabulary and Grammar

 Vocabulary and grammar are taught by exposing children to rich texts and the use of high quality WAGOLLs (What a good one looks like) to model an example of writing.
 Children are introduced to new, adventurous vocabulary and given opportunities to use it in their writing.
 This is often supported by working wall displays which are frequently changed and updated according to the learning in the classroom.
-Teachers will source and produce word mats with key vocabulary and images to be used in the classroom.
+Teachers will source and produce pictorial word mats with key vocabulary and images to be used in the classroom.
 These are also sent home every half term for children to practise reading and writing.
 This particularly supports children with English as an Additional Language (EAL) and children with Special Educational Needs & Disabilities (SEND) who may not be familiar with the new topic vocabulary.

-Our English curriculum ensures all children leave Merton Infant School as confident readers and writers ready to access learning in Key Stage 2 and beyond.
+Our English curriculum ensures all children leave Merton Infant School as confident and expressive speakers, readers and writers ready to access learning in Key Stage 2 and beyond.
 Children make exceptional progress from their starting points.